DrHenrikPersson/macro_manager/README.md

 # macro_manager
 Macro Manager is a plugin for ImageJ to manage your own macros and allow simple execution and editing.
-Original plugin writte in April 2020\
+Original plugin written in April 2020\
 Repository created 2020-10-06

 ## Installation